wisskirchenj/sales-database/README.md

 23.08.23 Stage 3 completed.
 Create a composite index (which unfortunately does not help to solve the problem here).
 Then create a view to group total sales on model.
 Query this view.

+23.08.23 Stage 4 completed.
+Create an employee report only on Sales Assistants, that calculates there monthly sales bonus based on their share in the monthly company revenue.